t2trg/security-setup-iot-devices/draft-irtf-t2trg-secure-bootstrapping.md

 # Introduction

 Initial security setup for a device refers to any process that takes place before a device can become operational.
 The phrase "initial security setup" intentionally includes the term "security" as setup of devices without adequate security or with insecure processes is no longer acceptable.
-The initial setup setup process, among other things, involves network discovery and selection, access authentication, configuration of necessary credentials and parameters.
+The initial security setup process, among other things, involves network discovery and selection, access authentication, configuration of necessary credentials and parameters.

 Initial security setup for IoT devices is challenging because the size of an IoT network varies from a couple of devices to tens of thousands, depending on the application.
 Moreover, devices in IoT networks are produced by a variety of vendors and are typically heterogeneous in terms of the constraints on their power supply, communication capability, computation capacity, and user interfaces available.
 This challenge of initial security setup in IoT was identified by [Sethi et al.](#Sethi14) while developing a solution for smart displays.